diegopoza/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

   > Note: `context.data.CLIENT_ID` and `context.data.CLIENT_SECRET` are the keys from the non interactive client.

-Create a helper function to call `/api/v2/users/{user-id}` endpoint from Auth0 Management API
+Create a helper function called `getUserProfile` to call the `/api/v2/users/{user-id}` endpoint from Auth0 Management API and get the user profile with the IdP access token.

   ```js
   function getUserProfile(context, userId, token, cb){